Symphysiotomy: Procedure

 Symphysiotomy results in a temporary increase in pelvic diameter (up to 2 cm) by surgically dividing the ligaments of the symphysis under local anaesthesia.
 This procedure should be carried out only in combination with vacuum extraction.
 Symphysiotomy can be a life-saving procedure in areas of the world where caesarean section is not feasible or immediately available as it does not require an operating theatre or "advanced" surgical skills.
 Since this procedure does not scar the uterus, the concern of future uterine rupture that exists with cesarean section is not a factor.

 The procedure carries the risks of urethral and bladder injury, fistulas, infection, pain, and long-term walking difficulty.
 Symphysiotomy should, therefore, be carried out only when there is no safe alternative.
 It is advised that this procedure should not be repeated due to the risk of gait problems and continual pain.
 Abduction of the thighs more than 45 degrees from the midline may cause tearing of the urethra and bladder.
 If long-term walking difficulties and pain are reported, the patient's condition generally improves with physical therapy.

 Controversial practices in Ireland

+It is estimated that 1,500 symphsiotomies were performed on women in Ireland, mainly in private Catholic hospitals, between 1944 and 1987.
 In 2002 an advocacy group called Survivors of Symphysiotomy (SoS) was set up alleging religiously motivated symphysiotomies were performed without consent and against best medical practice in Ireland between 1944 and 1987.
 In 2014 Ireland agreed to pay women who received the procedure compensation without admitting liability.